 I spent some time in an art museum for the first time in ages over the holiday break, and the collection contained a ton of gorgeous Renoir nudes.
-What struck me as I was going through them is how many of them looked like me (minus the dead dear, strategically placed leaves and various artistic paraphernalia).
-What was even more exciting was the way the tour guides described these beautiful women – like they truly believed that these women could go up against a modern day supermodel and win.
-I love how these artists clearly believed that every part of this woman was valuable, including the extra weight in their stomach and their wide hips.
+What struck me as I was going through them is how many of them looked like me (minus the dead deer, strategically placed leaves, and various artistic paraphernalia).
+What was even more exciting was the way the tour guides described these beautiful women --- like they truly believed these women could go up against a modern-day supermodel and win.
+I love how these artists clearly believed every part of this woman was valuable, including the extra weight in her stomach and her wide hips.

 2. Take it from Elsie and don’t give up on the beefsteak.